About

 Young Scientists

 The participation of young scientists at every career stage is strongly encouraged.
-Thanks to the generosity of our sponsors, many student stipends is available (17 student stipends were awarded in 2019).
+Thanks to the generosity of our sponsors, many student stipends is available (average of about 15 student stipends were awarded in each of the last three editions).
 A young investigator award will also be given during the conference.

 Vendors